ChainAI-Org/full-stack-template/README.md

 **Note on Development:**
 -   If you add **new migration files**, run `npm run db:migrate:latest`.
 -   If you add **new seed files** run `npm run db:seed:run`.
+-   **Running the Development Server (`npm run dev`)**: To maximize focused development time, it's recommended to run `npm run dev` only when a significant set of planned features (or all features for a given development cycle) are substantially implemented on both backend and frontend.
+This approach is generally more efficient than running the server continuously, reserving its use for comprehensive integration testing and UI/UX refinement phases after major coding efforts are complete.

 ### Example End-to-End Feature Workflow: Building '[Feature Name]'